hackerzhuli/tdoku-lib/README.md

 "pencilmark" puzzles with clues given as negative instead of positive literals).

 Note: Tdoku makes heavy use of SIMD instructions up to various flavors of AVX-512 when available.
-As a result it achieves its best performance on recent Intel hardware like the Ice Lake laptop that produced the tables and chart above.
+As a result it achieves its best performance on recent Intel hardware like the Ice Lake laptop.
 With older processors there are moderate declines in performance down to SSSE3, and precipitous declines with SSE2.
-See the comment [here](https://github.com/t-dillon/tdoku/blob/master/src/simd_vectors.h) for stats on the availability of SIMD instructions from the Steam hardware survey.

 #### Building and Running